asreview/asreview/docs/source/simulation_cli.rst

   You can select a feature extraction method for the Active Learning model with the ``-e`` flag.
-The default is TF-IDF (:code:`tfidf`), more options and details are listed in the table for :ref:`feature-extraction-table`.
+The default is TF-IDF (:code:`tfidf`), more options and details are listed in the table for :ref:`ref-feature-extraction`.

 .. option:: -m, --model MODEL

   A machien learning model (classifier) can be chosen with the ``-m`` flag, The default is set to be Naive Bayes (:code:`nb`).
-Names for implemented classifiers are listed on the :ref:`classifiers-table` table.
+Names for implemented classifiers are listed on the :ref:`ref-classifiers` table.

 .. option:: -q, --query_strategy QUERY_STRATEGY

-  Implemented query strategies are listed on the :ref:`query-strategies-table` table and can be set with the ``-q`` option.
+  Implemented query strategies are listed on the :ref:`ref-query-strategies` table and can be set with the ``-q`` option.
 The default is :code:`max`.

 .. option:: -b, --balance_strategy BALANCE_STRATEGY

     The data rebalancing strategy is used to deal with the sparse number of relevant records.
-    The default is :code:`double`, other options are described in the :ref:`balance-strategies-table`
+    The default is :code:`double`, other options are described in the :ref:`ref-balance-strategies`

 .. option:: --seed SEED